SteveBarnett/human-centred/_posts/2019-06-24-the-feasibility-spectrum.md

 ---
-title: 'The Feasibility Spectrum (aka how difficult is it to build this?)'
+title: "The Feasibility Spectrum (aka how difficult is it to build this?)"
 layout: post
-description: 'A look at the feasibility spectrum between design and development.'
+description: "A look at the feasibility spectrum between design and development."
 ---

 Anything a designer imagines, a developer can build.
 It comes with a caveat though: is it worth it, given the time and money it'll cost to build?
 The answer, as always, is: "it depends."

-### Feasi-whut-now?
+## Feasi-whut-now?

 Over the years I've come across various versions of the "ooh, this is good" Product Venn diagram.
 It's the sweet spot for a team building a product.
 One I've seen recently in [Sense and Respond](https://senseandrespond.co/) states it like this: